The manual espresso machine

 Step 7Stop the extraction when enough water has flowed through.
 For precise measurement, you can place a scale under your cup.
 At Celsius, we commonly use a ratio of 1g of coffee to 2g of water, but this is a parameter to adjust according to your taste and the different coffees.

-~ Be sure to clean and descale your machine according to your manufacturer's recommendations.
-The same coffee served from a dirty machine will taste radically different.
+Be sure to clean and descale.Clean your machine according to the manufacturer's recommendations.
+The same coffee served with a dirty machine will be radically different.

-~ If you like a long coffee in the morning, do not run the hot water through your coffee for more than 30 seconds, instead topping it up with hot water (the hot water nozzle will be perfectly suitable).
-This will help avoid the bitter aromas typical of a coffee "tired" by too much extraction.
+If you like a long coffee in the morningDo not run hot water through your puck for more than 30 seconds; instead, top it up with hot water (the hot water nozzle will be perfectly suitable).
+This will prevent the bitter aromas typical of coffee that has been "tired" by over-extraction.

 Discover other recipes